[ Printer Friendly Version ] [ Report Abuse ]

 “Oh, yes, yes of course.
 Allow me,” she said, immediately holding out her hand.

-She mustered up her energy and felt her blood race hotly in her veins.
-She focused on her hand until a jet of fire erupted from her palm, instantly catching the dry logs on fire.
+She waved her hand absently in the direction of the fireplace.
+Flames shot from her fingertips, instantly catching the dry logs on fire.
 The flames crackled in the darkening room as the sun dipped below the horizon.
 Severus looked at her in what seemed to be admiration before scooting closer to the warm fire.

 “So what did you come to tell me?”
 Gwen asked as calmly as she could; though her hands were shaking slightly in her lap.